Admissions Criteria to the Bachelor of Science in Athletic Training (BSAT) Major

 - Specific health criteria must be met.
 Students with physical limitations who cannot meet clinical course objectives may be unable to satisfactorily complete the requirements for a B.S. in Athletic Training.
 Contact the coordinator of the Athletic Training program regarding specific physical requirements.

-The following (10) pre-requisites will be in place for students applying for Fall 2014 and must be in-progress at time of application.
+The following (10) pre-requisites will be in place for students applying for Fall 2015 and must be done or in-progress at time of application.
 Only two (2) of these courses may be in progress at the time of application to the Athletic Training major program beginning Fall 2015 (beginning with the Feb.
 1, 2015 application).

 - G.E.
 Area A1* (3 units)